darquezt/gsoul-lang/packages/cli/README.md

 # @gsoul-lang/cli

-This package allows you to execute GSens files from the command line
+This package allows you to execute GSoul files from the command line

 ## Instalation